 For although among London's 'hidden' art galleries there are dealers in all sorts of genres - old master paintings (Whitfield Fine Art on New Bond Street, above Tiffany and David Morris), old master drawings (Day & Faber at 173 New Bond Street), Italian old masters (Moretti at no 43) jewellery (Humphrey Butler on the third floor of 58 Jermyn Street) and Oriental art (Ben Jannsens, further along at 91c), to name a few - there does seem to be a particular vogue for Asian art.

-It's a view echoed by John Eskanazi, another dealer in Indian, Tibetan and south-east Asian art, who has recently given up his Old Bond Street gallery to work from home and have more time for scholarly and curatorial work (he co-curated the 'Chola:Sacred Bronzes of Southern India' exhibition at the Royal Academy last winter).
+John Eskanazi, another dealer in Indian, Tibetan and south-east Asian art, who has recently given up his Old Bond Street gallery to work from home and have more time for scholarly and curatorial work (he co-curated the 'Chola:Sacred Bronzes of Southern India' exhibition at the Royal Academy last winter).
 "When it comes to art, London has the largest concentration of very, very professional people anywhere.
 It is a wonderful milieu, not only of dealers, but scholars, museums and everybody else associated with art: conservators, restorers, photographers, packers, shippers," he says.

 Though for all that, he fears that conventional art galleries - those with shopfronts and walls hung with paintings - "are slowly dying.
 People have less time to wander around."
 He suspects, too, that the ever-expanding big international art fairs have to some extent obviated the need for them.
 "People feel less in awe at fairs" he says.
 "It's easier to step into a stand than go into a gallery.
 There are no calls, no appointments, no running around the city.
 In two or three hours you can see everybody.
 It's all very easy.
 And of course, auctions are very important from that point of view."